Watling Street: Subsidiary routes

 The two routes of the Antonine Itinerary immediately following (Iter III & IV) list the stations from Londinium to "Portus Dubris" (Dover) and to "Portus Lemanis" (Lympne) at the north eastern edge of the Romney Marsh, suggesting that they may have been considered interchangeable terminuses.
 They only differ in the distance to Durovernum: 14 and 17 Roman miles, respectively.
 The route to Lemanis was sometimes distinguished by the name "Stone Street"; it now forms most of the B2068 road that runs from the M20 motorway to Canterbury.
 The route between Durovernum and the fortress and port at Regulbium (Reculver) on Kent's northern shore is not given in these itineraries but was also paved and is sometimes taken as a fourth terminus for Watling Street.
 The Sixth Route (Iter VI) also recorded an alternate path stopping at Tripontium (Newton and Biggin) between Venonis (High Cross) and Bannaventa (Norton); it is listed as taking 24 Roman miles rather than 17.

 The more direct route north from Londinium (London) to Eboracum (York) was Ermine Street.
 The stations between Eboracum and Cataractonium (Catterick) were shared with Dere Street, which then branched off to the northeast.
 Durocobrivis (Dunstable) was the site of the path's intersection with the Icknield Way.
-The Maiden Way ran from Bravoniacum (Kirkby Thore) to the lead and silver mines at Epiacum (Whitley Castle) and on to Hadrian's Wall.
+The Maiden Way ran from Bravoniacum (Kirkby Thore) to the fort at Epiacum (Whitley Castle) with its remarkable ramparts, and on to the Hadrian's Wall fort of Magnis (Carvoran).

 Saxon

 By the time of the Saxon invasions, the Roman bridge across the Thames had presumably fallen into disrepair or been destroyed.
 The Saxons abandoned the walled Roman site in favour of Lundenwic to its west, presumably because of its more convenient access to the ford on the Thames.
 They did not return to Lundenburh (the City of London) until forced to do so by the Vikings in the late 9th century.
 Over time, the graveling and paving itself fell into disrepair, although the road's course continued to be used in many places as a public right of way.
 "Watlingestrate" was one of the four roads (chemini) protected by the king's peace in the Laws of Edward the Confessor.

 A number of Old English names testify to route of Watling Street at this time: Boughton Street in Kent; Colney Street in Hertfordshire; Fenny Stratford and Stony Stratford in Buckinghamshire; Old Stratford in Northamptonshire; Stretton-under-Fosse and Stretton Baskerville in Warwickshire.
 (The three adjacent settlements of All Stretton, Church Stretton, and Little Stretton in Shropshire; and Stretton Sugwas in Herefordshire have a Watling Street but they are not on the route).

+Watling Street served as a significant traditional boundary for the ancient Forest of Arden, delineating its northern and western edges.
+The forest's other historical boundaries included Icknield Street to the east, the Salt Road (now the modern Alcester to Stratford Road) to the south, and the Fosse Way to the southeast.